adamfast/DMRlink/README.md

 ***This code actually works.
-If you stumbed across the project, this is what you most want to know: It's not a complete application, yet, but it does actually work and run without messing up your IPSC network!
+If you stumbled across the project, this is what you most want to know: It's not a complete application, yet, but it does actually work and run without messing up your IPSC network!
 If you download it and try it, you shouldn't be disappointed like I was with every online repo I found that was supposed to be an IPSC client.
 Pay attention to requirements, there are several python modules needed, but none are esoteric.***

 ***What does it to today?
 It will connect to mulitple IPSC networks as a peer and maintain those relationships.
 Current work is on adding validation routines.
 Once this is completed, an attempt will be made to bridge networks.***